chandlerbing65nm/FreqREM/README.md

 # SPARE: Selective Pruning And Random Erasing

-This repository contains code for SPARE (Selective Pruning And Random Erasing), built on top of the EntREM variant in `cifar/entrem.py` and evaluation scripts for CIFAR-C.
+This repository contains code for SPARE (Selective Pruning And Random Erasing), built on top of the SPARE variant in `cifar/spare.py` and evaluation scripts for CIFAR-C.

 The CIFAR runners are:
-- `cifar/cifar10c_vit_entrem.py`
+- `cifar/cifar10c_vit_spare.py`
-- `cifar/cifar100c_vit_entrem.py`
+- `cifar/cifar100c_vit_spare.py`

-These wrap a base ViT checkpoint with the EntREM adaptation (`REM` in configs) and add selective pruning and random erasing controls via the `ENTREM` config options in `cifar/conf.py` and the YAML files under `cifar/cfgs/`.
+These wrap a base ViT checkpoint with the SPARE adaptation (`REM` in configs) and add selective pruning and random erasing controls via the `SPARE` config options in `cifar/conf.py` and the YAML files under `cifar/cfgs/`.

 ## Installation